STOP BLAMING YOUR BOSS!

 Less than 1% of commenters from our previous article had something positive to say about their current role, company, or the leadership.
 The other 1,200+ provided a laundry list of reasons why management stinks.
 It’s easy to place the blame solely on the boss.
 They are the ones responsible for company policies and procedures, creating the corporate climate, handing out promotions, and determining compensation, right?

-There are certainly cases of atrocious bosses who rule with an iron fist, leading to compulsive turn over.
-However, over 20 years of experience in the recruiting industry has taught me, the ‘truth’ lies somewhere in the middle.
+There are certainly cases of atrocious bosses who rule with an iron fist, leading to a compulsive turnover.
+However, over 20 years of experience in the executive recruiting industry has taught me, the ‘truth’ lies somewhere in the middle.